Effective Date: January 1, 2023

 Access to Personal Information

 You have the right to request that we disclose certain information to you about our collection and use of your personal information over the past 12 months.
-In order to protect your privacy, we must use your personal information to verify your request and we will only process your request after completing such verification process.
+To protect your privacy, we must use your personal information to verify your request and we will only process your request after completing such verification process.

 Once we have verified your request, we will inform you: